Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Strategics

 The archetype is highly versative and consistent, able to cryze a powerful endboard with even the sparsest of hands, or play through disruption and SAK (Single-Attack-Kill) with relative ease.
-It has strong interactions with the Graveyard; most of the [Main Deck Monsters](#Monsters) can Summon themselves from both the hand or Graveyard, and several [Spells](#Spell-Support) and [Traps](#Trap-Interruption) have Graveyard effects, by either resetting or banishing themselves, giving the archetype significant comeback potency.
+It has strong interactions with the Grave; most of the [Main Deck Monsters](#Monsters) can Summon themselves from both the hand or Grave, and several [Spells](#Spell-Support) and [Traps](#Trap-Interruption) have Grave effects, by either resetting or banishing themselves, giving the archetype significant comeback potency.

 ### Main Deck
 The 6 Main Deck Monsters (excluding [Driangle]) synergyze really well together.
 The [Level 6 non-Tuners] can banish the [Level 3 Tuners], while the Level 3 Tuners can move the Level 6 Tuners, each triggering the other’s effects to gain advantage.
 The banished Tuners can then be retrieved with [Algorithm](#Algorithm--Scramble) or [Axis](#Level-3-non-Tuners).
 [Angular](#Level-3-non-Tuners) and [Secant](#Level-6-non-Tuners) grant even more consistency, by searching other Monsters.